immarianaas/c-quiz-language/README.md

     fim
   fim
   ```
+  There's also the `parar` *(stop)* instruction, commonly known as `break` in most well-known languages, as well as a `continuar` *(continue)* which is analogous to a `continue`.

+- ##### Other features/remarks
+  - The whitespaces are not syntactically significant
+  - Comments are implemented: every comment starts with a `#`, which makes the remaining line in front of it a comment

 <p align="right">(<a href="#quiz-top">back to top of the <em>Quiz language</em> section</a>)</p>

 #### 🏵 Built-in functions
 The developed language has some built-in functions that aren't associated with any types.
-These are as follows.
+These are presented below.

 - ##### Display menu: `apresentarMenu`
-  This is the function used to start the quizz.
-A `Questionario` *(quizz)* (or `Grupo` *(group)*) needs to be passed in the arguments.
-Additionally, the user can also provide a number which represent the number of seconds that the user has to finish the quizz.
-After this time has passsed, the user won't be able to answer or save any unanswered questions.
+  This is the function used to start the quiz.
+Either a `Questionario` *(quiz)* or `Grupo` *(group)* needs to be passed as an argument.
+Additionally, the user can also provide a number representing the number of seconds that the user has to finish the quiz.
+After this time has passsed, the user won't be able to answer or save any remaining unanswered questions.

   ```
-  # starts the quizz with the info on techGroup, with time limit of 300 seconds
+  # starts the quiz with the info on techGroup, with time limit of 300 seconds
   apresentarMenu(techGroup, 300).
   ```

 - ##### Display: `apresentar`
-  Used to print something in the console.
+  Used to print something in the screen.
   ```
   apresentar(“Hello world").
   ```

-- #### To string: `str`
+- ##### To string: `str`
   Used to convert number values to `String`.
   ```
   apresentar(The pontuation is: ” & str(techGroup->pontuacao)).